 However, the notable surge in electronics consumption has unveiled a critical vulnerability in India’s reliance on imports for essential components.
 This dependence became particularly evident during global supply chain disruptions, as witnessed during the pandemic.
 The country’s heavy dependence on semiconductor imports from China to India, as well as other countries like Taiwan, South Korea, and Singapore, accounting for 95% of its supply, has exposed vulnerabilities during disruptive events like the pandemic.
 This industry stands to benefit tremendously from increased production from MSMEs in the country.

 The Indian government has taken a number of measures to improve domestic electronics production, lessen dependence on imports, and boost exports.
-The Make in India Initiative, National Policy on Electronics (2019), Production Linked Incentive Scheme for the Electronics Sector, Modified Special Incentives Scheme, Electronics Manufacturing Clusters (EMC) Scheme, and numerous other initiatives are made to encourage domestic manufacturing, localisation of electronics manufacturing, attracting foreign direct investment, and boosting exports.
+The Make in India Initiative, National Policy on Electronics (2019), PLI Scheme for the electronics sector, Modified Special Incentives Scheme, Electronics Manufacturing Clusters (EMCs) Scheme, and numerous other initiatives are made to encourage domestic manufacturing, localisation of electronics manufacturing, attracting foreign direct investment, and boosting exports.

-Innovations serve as the engine that propels the economy.
-Nearly all industries, including agriculture, manufacturing, and services, are impacted by technology and its rapid expansion as well as its acceptance.
+Innovations serve as the engine that propels the economy as a whole.
+Nearly all industries, including agriculture, manufacturing, and services, are impacted by technology and its rapid advancement as well as its adoption.
 Innovations and technical developments are crucial in determining how businesses and ventures contribute to the economic growth of the country and how they expand globally to lessen the load of Indian imports.

 The Ministry also encourages interaction with MSME-Technology Centres, which assist small business entrepreneurs in growing their businesses by supporting planning, strategy, and execution.
 The Technology Centres act as an integral part and are crucial to the growth of business.